decretist/Dissertation/Chapter0/chapter0.md

 for the Monumenta Germaniae Historica (MGH) in Munich, a computer-generated concordance in the tradition of Father Roberto Busa's *Index Thomisticus*.[@reuter_wortkonkordanz_1990] As part of the project, the
-MGH undertook to scan, correct, and encode in the now-obsolete and non-tree-structured Oxford Concordance Program (OCP) format the 1879 Friedberg edition of the *Decretum*.
+MGH undertook to scan, correct, and encode, in the now-obsolete and non-tree-structured Oxford Concordance Program (OCP) format, the 1879 Friedberg edition of the *Decretum*.
 In spring 2013, Winroth and Lou Burnard of the Oxford Text Archive (OTA) each provided me with a copy of the Reuter and Silagi e-text.
-The two copies, however, differed in many places, and I had to go through a process similar to preparing a critical edition to restore the e-text to a state as close as possible to what I though the editors intended.
+The two copies, however, differed in many places, and I had to go through a process similar to preparing a critical edition to restore the e-text to a state as close as possible to what I thought the editors intended.
 I then began to experiment with writing Python programs that used regular expressions to extract textual features of interest.
 The fact that the OCP e-text format is not tree-structured the way XML is---textual